Dragiša Milović: Mayor of Zvečan (2002–13)

-North Kosovo Crisis
+2011 North Kosovo Crisis

-In 2011, Kosovo Police crossed into the predominantly Serb municipalities of northern Kosovo, without consulting either Serbia or Kosovo Force (KFOR)/EULEX, in an attempt to assert control over several administrative border crossings.
-This action precipitated what became known as the North Kosovo crisis, in which members of northern Kosovo's Serb community restricted highway traffic with blockades and roadblocks.
+In July 2011, Kosovo Police crossed into the predominantly Serb municipalities of northern Kosovo, without consulting either Serbia or KFOR/EULEX, in an attempt to assert control over several administrative border crossings.
+This action precipitated what became known as the North Kosovo crisis, in which members of northern Kosovo's Serb community restricted highway traffic with blockades.
 Milović was a leader of the community's actions, working alongside fellow mayors Slaviša Ristić of Zubin Potok, Branko Ninić of Leposavić, and Krstimir Pantić of northern Kosovska Mitrovica.

-In August 2011, the governments in Belgrade and Priština announced a deal that would have seen the North Atlantic Treaty Organization (NATO) continue to guard two of the border posts.
+The Belgrade and Priština governments announced a deal in August 2011 that would have seen Kosovo Force continue to guard the Jarinje and Brnjak crossings.
 Local Serbs objected to a key aspect of the deal, however, and the blockades continued.
 Addressing a crowd of protesters, Milović said, "We will stay at the barricades because as mayors of northern Kosovo we are obliged to respect the opinion of the local people.
 We don't want to oppose the Serbian state but we want to respect your decisions."
 He subsequently joined with Ristić and Pantić to request the removal of Borko Stefanović from the Belgrade–Pristina negotiations in Brussels, arguing that Stefanović did not enjoy the support of the Kosovo Serb community.
-A December 2011 report in the Serbian paper Blic described Milović as the second-most important figure in coordinating the Serb community's actions after his fellow DSS mayor Ristić; both mayors were described as enjoying support from their electorate that transcended normal party divisions.
+A December 2011 report in the Serbian paper Blic described Milović as the second-most important figure, after Slaviša Ristić, in coordinating the Serb community's actions; both mayors were described as enjoying support from their electorate that transcended normal party divisions.

-The municipalities of Zubin Potok and Zvečan organized new municipal elections in 2012 on the grounds that the four-year mandates from 2008 were due to expire.
+The municipalities of Zubin Potok and Zvečan organized new municipal elections in 2012 as the four-year mandates from 2008 were due to expire.
 The broader diplomatic situation had changed by this time, and the elections were not officially recognized by either Belgrade or Priština.
-The DSS won in both municipalities, and Ristić and Milović continued as to serve as mayors.
+The DSS won in both municipalities, and Ristić and Milović continued as to serve as mayors of their communities.
 Ultimately, the Serbian government did not overturn the results.